vhoulbreque/ironcar/README.md

 The user interface is a javascript client that can be launched in any browser in theory (firefox, chrome and safari have been tested).
 Just go to `YOUR_RASPI_IP:8000` and you should be able to choose the mode, the model, the speed, and control the car with a keyboard (the keyboard is obviously not supported if you connect from a smartphone!).

+## Training

+In order to train the car to drive itself, you need 2 things:
+- some data of the race
+- a model

+### Data

+It is way too long to train the car by driving it with a remote controller.
+That's why we created a simulator.
+Nothing too fancy, it's quite easy to use.
+Just go [there](https://github.com/vinzeebreak/road_simulator) and follow the instructions.

+### Model

+The model is also given [there](https://github.com/vinzeebreak/road_simulator).